mesadev-esc/repo/README.md

-## Archived

-I started this project to provide a non-complex way for IOS Jailbreak tweak developers to host packages and depictions on their personal repositories.
-What started as a hobby has become one of the most popular Cydia repo templates - 272 forks and 173 stars as of this writing.

-But life catches up and what was a hobby now has reached it's time to wind down.

-Thank you for all the support.

----

 # Reposi3
 A Cydia repository template.
 This template contains sample on how you can easily make depiction pages without replicating your html pages.
-The pages are styled using [Bootstrap](http://getbootstrap.com/) which is really easy to use.
+The pages are styled using [Bootsrap](http://getbootstrap.com/) which is really easy to use.
 You can see how it looks like by visiting [this sample repo](https://supermamon.github.io/Reposi3/) on your desktop or mobile phone.

 Most data for this repo is stored on XML files and are loaded on the depiction page dynamically.
 See the guide below on how to set it up.
 Note that this guide doesn't cover creating .deb files but will briefly cover assiging depictions.